When it comes to SEO and marketing, I like quick and easy wins.

 You’ll now need to upload this file to your website via FTP.
 You may already know how to do this.

-If you don’t know how to upload the XML sitemap to your website, check with a developer to find out what process you should follow for your specific server and/or CMS.
+If you don’t know how to upload the XML sitemap to your website, check with a developer to determine what process you should follow for your specific server and/or CMS.

 But creating a sitemap is only the first step.
 A sitemap means nothing unless you submit it to the search engines.